Ahmed-Bahgat-Salama/ViraRank/README.md

 <div align="center">
-<h1>ViraRank API - Backend 🚀</h1>
+<h1>ViraRank API - Backend Service 🚀</h1>
 <p>
 The official backend service for the ViraRank application, built with ASP.NET Core 8.
-It provides a robust API for user management, authentication, and AI-powered SEO analysis.
+It provides a robust REST API for user management, authentication, and AI-powered analysis for both SEO and viral trends.
 </p>

 <p>